bjdev86/resumesite/content/experience.md

     rghtTxt = "November 2020 - August 2022" >}}

   Excelled in supporting, extending and patching core business full-stack applications.
-  Collaborating with team members and end-user to build, test and deliver time saving features.
+  Collaborating with team members and end-users to build, test and deliver time saving features.
 Kept business and customer data safe and secure by applying SecDevOps best practices.
 Building and maintaining CI/CD pipelines to simiplify and stablize applicatoin deployment workflows to produce development team productivity.